Difference Hierarchies for $nT$ $\tau$-Functions: Introduction.

-The difference between the KP hierarchy and the $T$ hierarchy (both connected to $GL_{\infty}$) lies in the choice of bosonization.
-It is well known that different KP like hierarchies can be constructed depending on the choice of a Heisenberg subalgebra in the (centrally extended) infinite matrix algebra, each inequivalent Heisenberg algebra giving rise to a different bosonization.
-In this paper we do something slightly different, we choose a nilpotent subgroup, instead of a Heisenberg subalgebra.
+The difference between the KP hierarchy and the $T$-system (both connected to {infinite matrix groups}) lies in the choice of bosonization.
+It is well known that different KP like hierarchies can be constructed depending on the choice of a Heisenberg subalgebra in the (centrally extended, completed) infinite matrix algebra, each inequivalent Heisenberg algebra giving rise to a different bosonization, {see for instance \cite{MR88c:17022}, \cite{MR1155284}, \cite{MR97c:58061}.} In this paper we do something slightly different; we choose a unipotent subgroup, instead of a Heisenberg subalgebra.

 Let us briefly sketch the construction of the KP hierarchy in order to compare it to the construction in the present paper.
-For the KP hierarchy, one can start with the fermionic Fock space $F$, the semi-infinite wedge space.
-On $F$ we have the actions of the matrix algebra $gl_{\infty}$ and group $GL_{\infty}$, and the centrallly extended completion $A_{\infty}$ of $gl_{\infty}$.
-In $A_{\infty}$ there is a Heisenberg subalgebra spanned by elements $\alpha(k)$, such that
+For the KP hierarchy, one can start with the fermionic Fock space $F$, the semi-infinite wedge space of $\mathbb{C}^{\infty}$.
+On $F$ we have the actions of the matrix algebra $gl_{\infty}$ and group $GL_{\infty}$, and the centrally extended completion $a_{\infty}$ of $gl_{\infty}$.
+There is a Heisenberg subalgebra in $a_{\infty}$, spanned by elements $\alpha(k)$ such that

-Also, on $F$ we have a bilinear form $\langle\, ,\rangle$ such that elementary wedges are orthonormal.
+On $F$, we also have a bilinear form $\langle\, ,\rangle$ such that elementary wedges are orthonormal.
 Finally, fermionic Fock space has a grading by charge, $F=\oplus_{k\in\mathbb{Z}}F_{k} $, where $F_{k}$ is the charge $k$ subspace.
-Then $ F_{0}$ contains the vacuum vector $v_{0}$.
-Then one defines a map, called bosonization,
+Then $ F_{0}$ contains the vacuum vector $v_{0}$ and one defines a map, called bosonization,